-Master of Arts in Counseling Psychology & Community Mental Health PROGAM (MA)
+Master of Arts in Counseling Psychology in Community Mental Health (MA) Program

 The Massachusetts School of Professional Psychology is pleased to announce a new Master’s degree program in Counseling Psychology and Community Mental Health.
 This program is specifically designed for current B.A. level mental health workers employed at community mental health agencies.
 The program offers instruction through a blend of online instruction, seminars offered at the worksite and one residential weekend per month on the MSPP campus.
 This innovative program allows students to remain as full time employees while they pursue graduate training leading to eligibility as licensed mental health counselors.